Azure/azure-relay-bridge/CONFIG.md

 - `host`: Host name or IP address to forward to.
 - `port`: TCP or UDP port number.
 TCP ports are the default.
-   UDP port numbers must be suffixed with `U`, e.g. `-R relay:3434U`.
+   UDP port numbers must be suffixed with `U`, e.g. `-T relay:3434U`.
 UDP forwarders can only be bound to logcial UDP ports.
 - `local_socket`: Unix socket name.
 The expression will be interpreted as a Unix socket name if it's not a valid `port`